Table of Contents

 • one hot water meter per apartment

-• one thermal energy meter at the boiler outlet to measure total consumption and deduce the share for common areas
+• one thermal energy meter at the boiler outlet to measure the total consumption and deduce the share of common areas

-• one thermal energy meter at the entrance of the water heater to measure the energy needed for hot water production
+• one thermal energy meter at the input of the water heater to measure the energy required for hot water production

-If it is desired to fairly distribute the costs of water consumption and purification, a cold water meter is installed for each apartment as well as for common areas (laundry room, irrigation, etc.).
+If it is desired to fairly distribute the costs of consumption and water treatment, a cold water meter is installed for each apartment as well as for common areas (laundry room, watering, etc.).

-The way the meters are connected impacts how the billing is subsequently carried out.
+The way the meters are connected impacts how subsequent cost statements are made.
 See below.

 The diagrams below also apply to other types of boilers than a heat pump (wood, gas, etc.).

-Scenario A: A main meter at the boiler outlet, a meter for hot water production, and a meter for each apartment.
+Scenario A: A general meter at the boiler outlet, a meter for hot water production, and a meter for each apartment.

 This is the correct diagram as recommended by official guidelines.

-• Heating costs are distributed among each occupant according to the consumption measured by the individual apartment meters.
+• Heating costs are distributed among each occupant based on the consumption measured by the individual apartment meters.

-• Costs for hot water production are distributed based on each person's hot water consumption, measured via the individual hot water meters.
+• Costs for hot water production are allocated based on the hot water consumption of each occupant, measured via individual hot water meters.

-• Heating costs for common areas are distributed based on the floor areas of the apartments.
+• The heating costs for common areas are proportionally distributed based on the area of the apartments.

 Scenario B: A meter only for each apartment.